Swan Creek Park

 Braking Bad, Light Rail, Murphy's Law, RCA, Recess and Feedback are stacked loop options of varying difficulty levels off of Hustle and Flow.
 Add these to extend the cross country loop and provide progression opportunities.

 4 jump lines descend into the clearing on the north side of the forest: Jumpin Zac Flash is entry level, Joyride progresses from entry-level (green level) to intermediate (blue).
 Frigid Air progresses from blue to black diamond level.
 TNT is an experts only level jump line -- all doubles (gap jumps) with steep lips.

-2 new more advanced freeride trails, Ground Control and Major Tom also provide stacked loop options off of Hustle & Flow.
+2 new more advanced freeride trails, Ground Control and Major Tom also provide stacked loop options off of Hustle and Flow.

 Extra Credit is a more advanced Freeride trail that peels off of Murphy's Law o the NE side of the forest.

 There is also a skinny practice zone, drop zone and pump track on the north side of the park.

 Phase 1 and Phase 2 Trails are now open!
 New mountain bike specific trails constructed in cooperation with Evergreen. http://www.metroparkstacoma.org/swan-creek-park/